Mon to Fri:

 Signs of Trouble

 Watch for lukewarm water, rust-coloured water, or longer heat-up times.
-These can point to sediment buildup, tank corrosion, or issues with the heating element.
+These can point to sediment build-up, tank corrosion, or issues with the heating element.
 Sludge accumulating at the bottom of the tank can also reduce energy efficiency.

 Maintenance Tips